vijaysai1718/Terraform-Provisioner/README.md

 * local-exec : Executes commands locally on the machine running Terraform, rather than on the resource itself.

-* remote-exec : remote servers.
+* remote-exec : Executes commands on a remote resource, typically over SSH or WinRM.
  For this we need to make first connection and then we can install or update configuration changes to the server if required .